-Chief Justice Daniel E. Winfree serves as chair ex officio of the Council until his retirement from the Alaska Court System in February 2023.
-Chief Justice Winfree was appointed to the Alaska Supreme Court in 2007 by Governor Sarah Palin.
+Chief Justice Peter J. Maassen served as chair ex officio of the Council until his retirement from the Alaska Court System in January 2025.
+Susan M. Carney, who succeeded Justice Maassen as Chief Justice, is the current ex officio chair.
+Chief Justice Carney was appointed to the Alaska Supreme Court in 2016 by Governor Walker.

 Dave Parker is a public member from Wasilla.
-He is a retired Anchorage police officer who served for 17 years as a detective and public information officer.
+He is a retired police officer who served for 17 years as a detective and public information officer with the Anchorage Police Department.
 He is a former teacher and pastor.
 Governor Sean Parnell appointed Mr. Parker to the Council in 2013, and Governor Michael Dunleavy appointed him in 2019 to a second term.